 As of October 2017, there are only 31 attorneys in the entire state of Michigan who are board certified consumer bankruptcy law specialists.
 Less than two-thirds of those are located in the Metro Detroit area.

-If you are searching for a bankruptcy attorney based on the lowest cost, my fees will not be the lowest you can find due to my qualifications and my commitment to providing the providing optimal representation.
+If you are searching for a bankruptcy attorney based on the lowest cost, my fees will not be the lowest you can find due to my qualifications and my commitment to providing optimal representation.
 However, I strive to offer reasonable fees in light of the work to be performed and your unique financial circumstances.

 My firm offers free initial consultations.
 You may schedule an initial consultation online by clicking here.
 You may also contact me by phone at (248) 817-6669 or by e-mail at firstname.lastname@example.org.
 Do not disclose any confidential information in any initial voicemails or e-mails to schedule an appointment.
 I will not be your attorney unless we enter into a signed retainer agreement.
 In the event that you have urgent circumstances or you are unable to meet during normal business hours, please let me know your availability and we can work to set up an appointment even if the dates and times on our online scheduling tool do not work for you.
 Although I am not currently accepting clients who are seeking to file a new bankruptcy case, you can contact me if you are considering replacement counsel in your bankruptcy case or seeking representation for a new or existing contested matter or adversary proceeding resulting from a bankruptcy case.